Curio Press Resources

 Overview

-Curio is an intuitive, freeform notebook environment with all the integrated tools you need to take notes, brainstorm ideas, collect research, and organize your tasks and documents.
+Curio is an intuitive, powerful, freeform notebook environment for macOS with all the integrated tools you need to take notes, brainstorm ideas, collect research, and organize your tasks and documents.

 More information about Curio can be found here.